appsocially/AppSocially-iOS-SDK/README.md

   - [Create landing page and share with FacebookSDK's Share Dialog.](https://github.com/appsocially/AppSocially-iOS-SDK/wiki/Create-landing-page-and-share-with-FacebookSDK's-Share-Dialog)

 ###Customized View Sample
+Check out these docs to see how to call the AppSocially sharing functionality from your own custom views.

 ![sample4](http://appsocially-docs-resources.s3.amazonaws.com/ss_CustomizedViewSample__.png)

 - Related Documents:
   - [Custom View](https://github.com/appsocially/AppSocially-iOS-SDK/wiki/Custom-View)

+##Other Documents

+The documentation can be found at the [wiki](https://github.com/appsocially/AppSocially-iOS-SDK/wiki).

 ##Compatibility

 - iOS 5.0+
 - To use Facebook or Twitter related functions, iOS 6.0 or later is needed.
+- For apps created after April 30, 2014, Facebook's direct invites are no longer available.

 [Release Notes](https://github.com/appsocially/AppSocially-iOS-SDK/wiki/Release-Notes)